 It’s also backed by a lifetime frame and parts guarantee, as well as 3 years on the cables and pads.

-The G4 comes with a lat pulldown bar, a row bar, triceps/ab straps, and an ankle cuff.
+When it comes to attachments, the G4 comes with a lat pulldown bar, a row bar, triceps/ab straps, and an ankle cuff.
 You can also purchase a leg press attachment separately if you like.

 Overall, the G4 is a heavy-duty home gym that’s built to last a lifetime.
 It has everything you’d expect, but it’ll feel more commercial-like than most.